DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/1 Configuration/argumentAxis/wholeRange/wholeRange.md

 ---
 ---
 ##### shortDescription
 Defines the range where the axis can be [zoomed and panned](/concepts/05%20UI%20Components/Chart/95%20Zooming%20and%20Panning '/Documentation/Guide/UI_Components/Chart/Zooming_and_Panning/').
+To limit visual range, specify the [visualRange](/Documentation/ApiReference/UI_Components/dxChart/Configuration/argumentAxis/visualRange/) property.

 ---
 #include dataviz-ref-vizrangevariants with {